pjanec/dirigent/README.md

  `--logFile xyz.log` ... what log file to use

- `--startupPlan <plan_name>` ... immediately loads an initial plan and makes it the current one (local agent) before the connection to the master is estabilished
+ `--startupPlan <plan_name>` ... immediately loads an initial plan and makes it the current one (local agent) before the connection to the master is established

  `--sharedConfigFile mySharedConfig.xml` ... what shared config file to use